tecunningham/tecunningham.github.io/_drafts/two-systems.md

 **put more strongly:** I can judge strangers all day, and I know how strangers would judge strangers, but I do not know how strangers would judge me.

+Related literature: Berg (2016) "Balancing on the Creative Highwire: Forecasting the Success of Novel Ideas in Organizations"
+   * Finds that circus artists are better at judging *others* routines than their own.
+Has some more citations inside may be useful.

 # Notes on Psychology Research.